wkusmirek/CNVind/README.md

-# CODEX-KNN
+# CNVind

-CODEX-KNN is the new pipeline for calling CNVs based on the CODEX tool, where the normalization process is conducted separately for each of the sequencing regions.
+CNVind is the new pipeline for calling CNVs based on the WES data, where the normalization process is conducted separately for each of the sequencing regions.
 Independent normalization allows to significantly improve the results of rare CNVs detection.
-For example, for investigated dataset we reduced the number of false positives calls from over 15,000 to around 5,000 while maintaining a constant number of true positive calls equal to about 150 CNVs.
-However, independent normalization of each sequencing region is a computationally expensive process, therefore our pipeline is customized and can be easily run in the cloud computing environment, on the computer cluster or on the single CPU server.
+Independent normalization of each sequencing region is a computationally expensive process, therefore our pipeline is customized and can be easily run in the cloud computing environment, on the computer cluster or on the single CPU server.

 ## Getting Started